Ogatayoru/compuational_physics_N2015301020145/Exercise_06.chapter2_exercise2.19.md

 ![image](https://github.com/Ogatayoru/compuational_physics_N2015301020145/blob/master/problem2.19_x-z02.png)
 ## Conclusion
-When the palstance of baseball is high, Magnus force occurs a distinct effect to its movement, which causes departure of parabola.
+When the palstance of baseball is fast, Magnus force occurs a distinct effect to its movement, which causes departure of parabola.
 ## Acknowledgement
 Thanks for the source code from the seniors.